 TMS was done in 21 patients who had had loss of consciousness of unknown origin.
 In15 patients the loss of consciousness was thought to be due to a seizure focus.
 None of the 21 patients had epileptic changes in EEG recordings or showed an epileptic seizure even with provoking procedures.
 TMS did not cause any seizures, even in situations with a history of epileptic seizures.
 (Liepert)

 TMS was applied on eight patients being evaluated for epilepsy surgery.
 Stimulation was with a round coil held flat on the scalp over different positions.
 We were unable to trigger seizures or induce epileptiform discharges arising from the epileptic focus in any of the eight patients with any of the stimulation protocols.
 Their results do not support the view that TMS activates epileptic foci.
 (Dhuna)

 In 58 patients with partial or generalized epilepsy, TMS did not provoke seizures or EEG changes in any patient.
 Long-term follow-up found that the epileptic condition was not made worse by TMS.
 TMS does not induce seizures, especially in drug-treated epileptic patients.
 (Tassinari)

 Based on this plethora of clinical research, both with the express intention or determining safety, and the thousands of studies done otherwise, magnetic field exposure has shown no adverse side effects.
 PEMFs of wide ranges of intensity and treatment times are safe, regardless of the area of the body being treated or the age of the patient.

 Of course there are contraindications and a small fraction of people may experience unpleasant reactions.
-Unless expressly stated as a caution or contraindication, such reactions are little more than disagreeable and can be mitigated with a protocol adjustment.
+However, such reactions are overwhelmingly little more than minor side-effects and can usually be mitigated with a protocol adjustment.